Bodmin

-Bodmin (Bosvena) is a town and civil parish in Cornwall, England, United Kingdom.
+Bodmin (Bosvena /kw/) is a town and civil parish in Cornwall, England, United Kingdom.
 It is situated south-west of Bodmin Moor.

 The extent of the civil parish corresponds fairly closely to that of the town so is mostly urban in character.
 It is bordered to the east by Cardinham parish, to the southeast by Lanhydrock parish, to the southwest and west by Lanivet parish, and to the north by Helland parish.
 At the 2021 census the population of the parish was 16,909.

 Bodmin became the county town of Cornwall in 1838 when the main courts for the county moved there from Launceston.
 Bodmin gradually lost county town functions to Truro; in 1889 the new Cornwall County Council chose to base itself in Truro, and the county's main courthouse moved to Truro in 1988.

 Situation and origin of the name

 The name of the town probably derives from the Cornish "Bod-meneghy", meaning "dwelling of or by the sanctuary of monks".
 Variant spellings recorded include Botmenei in 1100, Bodmen in 1253, Bodman in 1377 and Bodmyn in 1522.
 The Bodman spelling also appears in sources and maps from the 16th and 17th centuries, most notably in the celebrated map of Cornwall produced by John Speed but actually engraved by the Dutch cartographer Jodocus Hondius the Elder (1563–1612) in Amsterdam in 1610 (published in London by Sudbury and Humble in 1626).

 The hamlets of Cooksland, Little Kirland, Dunmere and Turfdown are in the parish.